-This card specifies the frequency information is output to the spreadsheet profile output file [SPRFN].
+This card specifies that the frequency information is output to the spreadsheet profile output file [SPRFN].
 Frequency can be changed at any time during the simulation by specifying appropriate dates on the Spreadsheet Date card and frequencies on the Spreadsheet Frequency card.
 If output is needed only for the date specified on the Spreadsheet Date card, then set the frequency to be greater than the number of days before the next output date.

 If there are more frequencies than can be specified on one line, then they are continued on the next line without another SPR FREQ card being specified.
 Values for each waterbody start on a new line.